Major Groups > Polypores > Stemmed, Pale-Fleshed > Polyporus squamosus

 Description:

-Ecology: Saprobic on decaying hardwood logs and stumps and parasitic on living hardwoods (in my area it is especially fond of silver maple and box elder); causing a white heartrot; growing alone or, more typically, in clusters of two or three; typically found in spring, but also sometimes found in summer and fall (even in winter); east of the Rocky Mountains.
+Ecology: Saprobic on decaying hardwood logs and stumps, and parasitic on living hardwoods (in the Midwest and eastern North America it is found on a wide variety of hardwoods, but it is especially fond of silver maple and box elder; in western North America it appears primarily on quaking aspen); causing a white heartrot; growing alone or, more often, in clusters of two or three; annual; typically found in spring, but also sometimes found in summer and fall (even in winter, during warm spells); widely distributed in North America but much more common east of the Rocky Mountains.
+The illustrated and described collections are from Illinois and Québec.

-Flesh: Thick; soft when young but soon corky and tough, especially towards the stem; white.
+Flesh: Thick; soft when young but soon becoming corky and tough, especially in the stem; white; unchanging when sliced.

 Spore Print: White.